 - DTI can be up to 50% DTI with compensating factors

-- Gift funds allowed for down payment and closing costs for FHA
+- Gift funds allowed for the down payment and closing costs for FHA

-- 2 years tax returns and tax transcripts required and must follow standard FHA guidelines
+2 years of tax returns and tax transcripts required and must follow standard FHA guidelines.

 Add New Credit Through Secured Credit Cards